RLL24187/final-project-graphics/README.md

 * Square pyramid used for cactus spikes
 * Cylinder used for cactus
 * Cone used for party hat
+* Can better view shapes and moving light in shapesdemo.mdl

 *Development Log*